Cruise ships are still scrambling for safe harbor - KRDO

 Azura — P&O Cruises UK

-Azura is sailing back to Southampton with no guests on board.
-It is due to dock March 31.
+Azura is sailing back to Southampton, England with no guests on board.
+It was due to dock March 31.

 Hanseatic Nature — Hapag-Lloyd Cruises